-Time Physical Risks Transition Risks Horizon of Climate Change Acute Chronic Policy and Legal Technology Market Reputation Short Term Potential Financial Impact (2020-2030) Assets We do not expect assets that may hexposure to acut physical risks.
-Outportfolio will be on our investment and at e which we climate-related r nave direct re or chronic Ir investment diversified based nt strategy and will consider Financial institutions may not be incentivised from investing in carbon-intensive sectors, and we may require additional resources for investment research, asset selection and allocation in order to maintain the required investment returns.
+Time Physic cal Risks Transition Risks Horizon of Climate Change Acute Chronic Policy and Legal Technology Market Reputation Short Term Potential Financial Impact (2020-2030) Assets Low We do not expect assets that may hexposure to acut physical risks.
+Out portfolio will be con our investment and at e which we climate-related risks. nave direct re or chronic Ir investment diversified based nt strategy and will consider Financial institutions may not be incentivised from investing in carbon-intensive sectors, and we may require additional resources for investment research, asset selection and allocation in order to maintain the required investment returns.
 Market risk and reputation risk should not be relevant since the requirements affect the entire financial industry.
-The transition speed of how we transform our business model, adopt technology and strategy to reduce our carbon footprint and exposure will be a determining factor in managing transition risks Liabilities Low Despite frequence weather events r impact on morta remain low due t diversification nay increase, lity is expected to Low Potential but gradual increase in compliance cost to obtain climate-related data, as well as potential transition cost due to adaptation of new technology to transition to a low-carbon economy Low Demand for insurance products is not expected to be impacted; we continue to underwrite risks based on the protection needs and risk profile of each customer Low We do not expect to have direct reputational impact due to climate-related risk events Long Term Potential Financial Impact (2020-2050) Assets Medium We do not expect to own physical assets that may have direct exposure to physical risks.
+The transition speed of how we transform our business model, adopt technology and strategy to reduce our carbon footprint and exposure will be a determining factor in managing transition risks Liabilities Low Despite frequence weather events r impact on morta remain low due t diversification nay increase, lity is expected to Potential but grade compliance cost to related data, as we transition cost due of new technologia low-carbon economics. to obtain climate- ell as potential e to adaptation by to transition to Low Demand for insurance products is not expected to be impacted; we continue to underwrite risks based on the protection needs and risk profile of each customer Low We do not expect to have direct reputational impact due to climate-related risk events Long Term Potential Financial Impact (2020-2050) Assets Medium We do not expect to own physical assets that may have direct exposure to physical risks.
 However, our investment portfolio may be exposed to risk of stranded assets which is both a physical and transition risk.
-On the physical risk side, our investment portfolio may have exposures to assets that are stranded if they are damaged or destroyed by extreme weather events; on the transition risk side, we may be exposed to assets that have become economically not viable if further climate policies and regulations are introduced abruptly in order to mitigate climate change Liabilities affect consumer ver, this may also cople getting Potential but grace compliance cost to related data, as we transition cost due of new technology a low-carbon economic cost due of the technology are low-carbon economic cost due to the technology are low-carbo to obtain climate- ell as potential e to adaptation by to transition to Low Demand for insurance products is not expected to be materially impacted; we continue to underwrite risks based on the protection needs and risk profile of each customer Low We do not expect to have direct reputational impact due to climate-related risk events
+On the physical risk side, our investment portfolio may have exposures to assets that are stranded if they are damaged or destroyed by extreme weather events; on the transition risk side, we may be exposed to assets that have become economically not viable if further climate policies and regulations are introduced abruptly in order to mitigate climate change Liabilities spending power; change may cause ue to global ver, this may also cople getting Potential but grade compliance cost to related data, as we transition cost due of new technologia low-carbon economics. co obtain climate- ell as potential e to adaptation by to transition to Low Demand for insurance products is not expected to be materially impacted; we continue to underwrite risks based on the protection needs and risk profile of each customer Low We do not expect to have direct reputational impact due to climate-related risk events